WHO CAN PARTICIPATE:

 FORMAT OF OUR MEETINGS:

-The format of the meetings attempts to create a balance by dividing our time into three segments: study, artistic work, and executive decisions.
+The format of the meetings attempts to create a balance by dividing our time into three segments: Study, Artistic work, and Decisions on Actions.

 Through the years, we’ve been lucky to have artists in the Branch to act as facilitators for our artistic segment, although anyone can present an artistic session.
 The emphasis tends to change, depending on the skills of the current members.
 We’ve done painting, sculpture, music, eurythmy, poetry, mini-dramas, and nature observation and drawing.
-We currently have three eurythmists and a musician in the Branch – so we’ve had lots of music and movement recently.
+We currently have in the Branch a musician, a painter, and three people who are involved with eurythmy – so we’ve had lots of colour, music, and movement recently.

 After the meeting we all gather in the kitchen and dining area of Natura for coffee and cake and a chance to catch up on each other’s doings since last month, or for various extensions of the earlier discussion.

 Newsletters, plain or fancy, have come and gone over the years.
-Currently we’re mostly sending out just the minutes, along with announcements of special activities around Huronia and Toronto.
+Currently we’re mostly sending out just the minutes, along with announcements of special activities around the Huronia region and Toronto.

 We have worked up a set of bylaws, and would be glad to share them with any similar group to whom they might be helpful.